KristianOellegaard/django-hvad/docs/index.rst

 ************************
-Notes on django versions
+Notes on Django versions
 ************************

 django-hvad is tested on python 2.6 and 2.7 with django 1.2.7, 1.3.1 and 1.4.
 These should all work as expected, but for django 1.2.x you need you need to install django-cbv to use the class based views.

 ***************